apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 </widget>
 ```

 ## allow-navigation

-Controls which URLs the WebView itself can be navigated to.
+Controls which URLs the WebView can be navigated to.
 Applies to top-level navigations only.
+See the [Allow List Guide][whitelist_navigation] for details.

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------
-href<br/>{% cdv_vartype string %} | *Required* <br/> Defines the set of external domains the WebView is allowed to navigate to.
-See the [Allow List Guide][whitelist_navigation] for details.
+href<br/>{% cdv_vartype string %} | *Required* <br/> Defines the external domain or domain pattern that the WebView is allowed to navigate to.

 Examples: